 11. Overwhelming emotions

-As we’ve mentioned, not all signs that labour is approaching are physical – some of our mums reported heightened emotions some time before labour.
+As we’ve mentioned, not all signs that labour is approaching are physical – some of our mums report heightened emotions some time before labour.
+Liz Halliday agrees that a change in emotional state can be a sign that labour is imminent.

-“I was…. overwhelmingly emotional about a week before,” says Angieta.
+And MFMer Angieta says, “I was overwhelmingly emotional about a week before.”

-Another feeling some mums say that have felt as an early sign of labour was nerves.
+Another feeling some mums say that have felt as an early sign of labour is nerves.
 “I had almost a nervous feeling in my tummy the few days running up,” says Angieta.

 OK, bear with us on this one.
 The AmnioSense diagnostic panty liner has been NICE approved and has a strip in the middle of it which changes colour when it comes into contact with amniotic fluid – if you’re wearing one towards the end of your pregnancy and it changes colour, it could be a sign your waters are breaking and labour could well be starting.